Dysporium/dysporium-polyglot/README.md

 - Support for pluralization, interpolation, and attribute translation
 - Reactive updates when the locale changes

+### @dysporium/polyglot-ai

+AI-powered translation using large language models through the [Dysporium AI SDK](https://github.com/Dysporium/dysporium-ai-sdk).
+Generate translations automatically from a source language using OpenAI, Anthropic Claude, Qwen, or custom providers.
+Useful for rapidly localizing applications or filling in missing translations.

+**Includes:**
+- AILoader for generating translations on demand via AI
+- AITranslator wrapper with auto-translate capabilities
+- OpenAI provider for GPT models
+- Anthropic provider for Claude models
+- Qwen provider for Alibaba's models
+- Custom provider interface for other LLMs
+- Batch translation for entire locale files
+- Caching to minimize API calls

 ### @dysporium/polyglot-core

 The underlying translation engine.
 Install this package directly only if you're building a custom integration or working in an environment without React or DOM access.
-The React and DOM packages include this automatically.
+The React, DOM, and AI packages include this automatically.

 **Includes:**
 - Translator class for translation lookup and formatting